MailerSend logo

 Which is more popular, MailerSend or Mandrill?

-On the Knock platform, MailerSend handled <1M messages from March 3rd to June 1st compared to 1M–10M for Mandrill.
-MailerSend volume has remained stable, while Mandrill is seeing declining volume.
+On the Knock platform, MailerSend handled <1M messages from March 24th to June 22nd compared to 1M–10M for Mandrill.
+MailerSend is currently trending upward in adoption, while Mandrill is seeing declining volume.

 Can I use both MailerSend and Mandrill together?